jmcg015/CV/README.md

 ## Skills

 **Quick learner**
 I am a quick learner and always eager to learn new things.
 When I lived in Japan, I taught myself Japanese in my free time using a variety of books and language exchanges.
 I have also taught myself how to use the Adobe Suite through online courses and tutorials.
+During my time at Makers, I picked up new languages and concepts quickly that allowed me to complete the tasks set.

+**Team Player**
+Throughout the Makers from pairing to the numerous group projects, I have was able to work effectively and efficiently in the allocated teams.
+Using Agile philosophy, we made the projects fun, challenging and incredibly rewarding ensuring the workload was spread evenly amongst the team members.

 **Attention to detail**
 During my time teaching English, I had to identify grammar, spelling or any other mistakes by students in order to explain why it was incorrect and encourage the students to think of the solution using what they knew about the English language.